 When a family is referred to YHA through "Special Programs" they will receive a voucher if they meet all of the eligibility requirements enumerated in this plan, and a voucher is available for the program.
-Only families residing in non-subsidized housing may be referred, unless the family has successfully completed housing counseling training, through a program recognized by YHA.

 Vouchers will be made available to families who are referred, regardless of whether the family is on the regular voucher waiting list, regardless of the family's current waiting list position, and regardless of whether the waiting list is closed.
 When a family is referred to YHA through the "Special Programs", YHA will search its regular voucher waiting list to determine whether the referred family is on that list.
 If the referred family's name is on the regular YHA waiting list, their name will be removed when they receive a voucher through the "Special Programs", and the family will be counted toward the 10% "Special Programs" vouchers.